chemalot/chemalot/README.md

  Summary of dependencies:
 -------------------------------

-Most of the chemalot command lione programs are implemented in java.
+Most of the chemalot command line programs are implemented in java.
 Java 1.8 is thus required to run most programs.

 chemalot uses command line programs and libraries from several Open Source and commercial software packages.
 For convenience the chemalot package includes the following libraries and executable: